jseonkim/APJC-TechSummit-2018-java-microservice-workshop/readme.md

 #### Create a Stack using CloudFormation
 1. Specify the input file URL as your master.yaml URL
-2. Specify stack name, for example, 'APJC-workshop'
+2. Specify stack name, for example, 'APJC-workshop'.
+Do not exeed 24 characters for stack name.

 #### Check the result